Search

 3: Real-world background

-There are various ways to achieve this effect, this page describes the simplest methods.
+NOTE: There are various ways to achieve this effect, this page describes the simplest methods.
 More complex situations may require more complex shaders, and methods.

-Aximmetry SE in scenes rendered by Aximmetry
+Aximmetry SE - Scenes Rendered by Aximmetry

 Aximmetry's Camera modules have a special render output called Mask.
-AR objects can be masked using this Mask render output, where the masks are models that have special shaders which write into the Mask render output.
+AR objects can be masked using this Mask render output, where the masks are models that have special shaders that write into the Mask render output.

 AR Mask